-Note: To retrieve network information on the DeviceMaster, you must associate a MAC address to the DeviceMaster before you can change the IP address (Page 18).
+Note: To retrieve network information on the DeviceMaster, you must associate a MAC address to the DeviceMaster before you can change the IP address (Page 18) and must operational in MAC mode.

-- 1. If necessary, access the Properties page for the DeviceMaster (Page 37). - 2.
+- 1. If necessary, access the Properties page for the DeviceMaster using the Device Manager (Page 37). - 2.
 Click the Network Connections tab. - 3.
 Click Retrieve Network Addresses from the device to check if the DeviceMaster has been programmed with IP address, gateway, and subnet mask values.